Chris Pappas (Neighbours): Scotty Boland

 Shortly after Georgia Brooks's (Saskia Hampele) boyfriend Scotty Boland (Rhys Uhlich) was introduced, Chris is shocked to realise that Scotty "may have a romantic interest in him."
-During a charity camp-out, which has been organised by Georgia, Scotty visits Chris' tent during the night and says something that makes Chris believe he is making a romantic advance towards him.
+During a charity camp-out, which has been organised by Georgia, Scotty visits Chris's tent during the night and says something that makes Chris believe he is making a romantic advance towards him.
 Mason commented that the storyline has "a serious side" because everyone believes Scotty is straight, especially his girlfriend.
 He also said that there would be some funny moments in the lead up to the big revelation.
 Not long after the camp-out incident, Scotty lets his attraction to Chris get the better of him and he tries to kiss Chris.
 Uhlich explained that "There's no mistaking this as Scotty hitting on Chris.
 He's really put it out there now, but Chris doesn't go for it.
 So he kicks Scotty out of the house, but even then Scotty doesn't realise what the kiss means."
 A shocked Chris then confides in his housemate Kyle Canning (Chris Milligan) about the kiss and they decide that they need to tell Georgia.
 However, they soon learn that Scotty has proposed to Georgia and decide to remain silent to stop her from having her heart broken.

 Hudson Walsh, played by Remy Hii (pictured), became Chris's new love interest in 2013.